scalableminds/webknossos-libs/webknossos/README.md

 ## Examples
 See the [examples folder](examples) or the [the documentation](https://docs.webknossos.org/webknossos-py).
 The dependencies for the examples are not installed by default.
-Use `poetry install --with examples` to install them.
+Use `pip install webknossos[examples]` to install them.

 ## Contributions & Development
 Please see the [respective documentation page](https://docs.webknossos.org/webknossos-py/development.html).